-When your TV discovers a new IEEE 1394 device, the New 1394 Device screen appears.
-Select "Add" or "Do Not Add" depending on whether or not you want the device added to the Device Selection menu.
+When your TV discovers a new IEEE 1394 device, the New 1394 Device screen will appear.
+Selecting "Add" will include the device in the Device Selection menu.
+Selecting "Do Not Add" will not add the device to the Device Selection menu.
 If the IEEE 1394 device does not provide audio and video, you may not want to add that device to the TV's Device Selection menu.
 Devices that were discovered but not added to the Device Selection menu will still be listed in the Review screen of the Edit NetCommand® menu.

-Figure 28.
+Figure 1.
 New 1394 Device screen